Saivyshnavi123/Chat-application/README.md

 The proejct requires a secure messaging application with a mechanism to verify user identities, protecting against a malicious server swapping public keys.
 This is achieved through:

-- **PK/DNS Based Identity**: Users post their public key to a public GitHub Gist (e.g., 'https://gist.githubusercontent.com/Koushik168/19bc23f182537ab82b085bc965c74842/raw/213c8903efb5150e58a68195587f1dac6f3d8d9b/gistfile1.txt)`) and provide the URL during signup.
+- **PK/DNS Based Identity**: Users post their public key to a public GitHub Gist (e.g., 'https://gist.githubusercontent.com/Koushik168/19bc23f182537ab82b085bc965c74842/raw/213c8903efb5150e58a68195587f1dac6f3d8d9b/gistfile1.txt)`).
 The application verifies the recipient’s public key against this URL before sending a message, ensuring the key hasn’t been tampered with.
 GitHub’s HTTPS URLs align with the “DNS based” aspect, and Gists serve as a “social media based identity” due to their public, user-associated nature.
 - **Security**: Messages are encrypted with AES and RSA, ensuring confidentiality.
 HTTPS (enabled via hosting) secures data in transit.
 - **Accessibility**: The application can be hosted on PythonAnywhere, providing a public URL for testing (e.g., `https://yourusername.pythonanywhere.com`).